Book Review By Kendy Anderson, Director TCCU and pain coach

 He emphasized the importance of having a mindfulness practice in place.
 This includes being aware of your digestive system state.
 Our culture is definitely seeing the connection between stress and mindfulness.
 We are finally discovering that diet and exercise alone are incomplete pathways to health and it’s natural conclusion is reduce chronic pain.

-Best 8 Tips on How and What to Feed Your Gut Microbes, offered by the author are:
+The Mind-Gut Connection: 8 Tips on How and What to Feed Your Gut

 Eat naturally fermented food and probiotics.